Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/B. Runner and Customer Experience.md

 | 2 | 8 | 93.6 |
 | 3 | 5 | 40 |

+#### Analysis of Average Speed for Each Runner

+1. **Runner-Specific Speed Variability**:

+   - The average speed for each runner varied across different deliveries, reflecting differences in route distance, traffic conditions, and delivery durations.
+   - Runner 1 demonstrated varying speeds across deliveries, with average speeds ranging from 37.5 km/h to 60 km/h.
+   - Runner 2 exhibited notable speed disparities, with average speeds ranging from 35.1 km/h to 93.6 km/h.
+   - Runner 3 maintained a relatively consistent average speed of 40 km/h across deliveries.

 ### 7. What is the successful delivery percentage for each runner?

 ```sql